Black and Asian Ethnic Minority

 Unite salutes the Windrush pioneers

-22 June 2023 marked the 75th anniversary of the arrival of the Empire Windrush, the first ship to arrive in Tilbury Docks after the Second World War.
-Unite is proud to celebrate the Windrush generation on Windrush Day, 22 June.
-We celebrate the dreams and success of those brave young people who persevered despite the racism they faced.
-We will continue to campaign for justice for those affected by the Windrush scandal.
-Join the campaign, find out more on Windrush Day.
+On Sunday 22 June, we commemorate the 77th anniversary, of the arrival of The Empire Windrush.
+The first ship to arrive in Tilbury Docks after the Second World War, a pivotal moment in British history ... more details and join the campaign for justice for those affected by the Windrush scandal.
+Join the campaign, find out more on Windrush Day